Norway’s Melodi Grand Prix Sees Former Eurovision Winner Try For Second Victory

 — Eurovision (@Eurovision) March 10, 2018

-Indeed, this is a common belief among Eurovision fans; former winners like Lena, Dana International and Loreen have faced scrutiny for returning to the contest despite having already been awarded the trophy.
+This is a common belief among Eurovision fans; former winners like Lena, Dana International and Loreen have faced scrutiny for returning to the contest despite having already been awarded the trophy.
 Some followers go as far as to say that if an entrant has already had their shot in general, regardless of winning, they should seek their career elsewhere and give newcomers a chance.

 Alexander Rybak made Eurovision Song Contest history back in 2009 when he won the competition with 387 points, the highest amount to have been achieved under the former voting system.
-His debut album saw the number one spot in not only Norway but also Russia, ultimately charting in the top 20 in a total of nine different countries.
+His debut album hit the number one spot in not only Norway, but also Russia, ultimately charting in the top 20 in a total of nine different countries.
 He appeared as the interval act in 2012 and 2016, accompanied by his infamous violin.
 Rybak has faced his fair share of controversy over the years, with rumours having popped up in the music community concerning the singer’s alleged anger control issues, which led to him breaking his own fingers and also destroying his violin.